ggandara13/mlflow_example/README.md

-# mlflow_project
+# mlflow_example
-using mlflow project component to run a model
+using mlflow component to run a model this is typical classification